 WPI’s Title IX Team includes the Title IX Coordinator and Deputy Title IX Coordinators and the Confidential Resource Advisors (CRA’s).
 The Title IX Team works closely with the Dean of Students Office (students) and Talent & Inclusion (employees).

 WPI’s approach to preventing sexual misconduct is comprehensive and progressive.
 All members of the WPI community are protected by federal and state laws that prohibit discrimination based on sex, gender identity or expression, sexual orientation, and transgender status.

 WPI is committed to providing a learning, living, and working environment free from gender-based discrimination.
-It expresses the community's expectations in the Sexual Misconduct Policy and Title IX Policy.
+It expresses the community's expectations in the Interim Title IX & Sexual Misconduct Policy.

 WPI strongly encourages any student, faculty member, or staff member who has concerns about sexual misconduct to seek the assistance of those listed below.
 WPI strongly encourages anyone who has information about sexual misconduct that may also be a crime to report it to the WPI Police Department.
 Confidential Resource Advisors are available to discuss your options without a report being made to WPI.